• Skip to primary navigation

 The Pines (Pyramid Lake Lodge)

 If you’re looking for fine dining in Jasper, look no further than The Pines at the Pyramid Lake Resort.
 You truly can’t beat this view of Pyramid Lake as you dine on the highest quality Canadian-inspired cuisine.
-With a simple but delicious breakfast menu as well as all-day dining that includes a mouthwatering mix of local produce, fish, and meat, there’s something for everyone at The Pines.
+With a simple but delicious breakfast menu and all-day dining that includes a mouthwatering mix of local produce, fish, and meat, there’s something for everyone at The Pines.

 Pyramid Lake Resort